modernben/forge-docs/1.0/sites/user-isolation.md

 By default, Forge uses the `forge` user that is created as part of the provisioning process for all deployments, daemons, scheduled jobs, PHP-FPM, and other processes.

 When using User Isolation, Forge will create a separate user for the site.
-This is particularly useful when combined with a Wordpress website in order to prevent plugins from maliciously accessing content in your `forge` (or other isolated user) directories.
+This is particularly useful when combined with a WordPress website in order to prevent plugins from maliciously accessing content in your `forge` (or other isolated user) directories.

 :::tip Forge Permissions